openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 Robert is also looking at packaging openNebula.
 One of the openNebula developers recently
       posted to the openSUSE packaging mailing list and expressed interest in seeing it packaged.
-      There are plenty of other candidates out there which deserve packaging â€“ if youâ€™re interested in helping out, send a message to the openSUSE packaging mailing list or contact one of the involved team members (see the [project
+      There are plenty of other candidates out there which deserve packaging – if you’re interested in helping out, send a message to the openSUSE packaging mailing list or contact one of the involved team members (see the [project
         page](https://build.opensuse.org/project/show?project=Virtualization%3ACloud) in OBS).

-**FigureÂ 4.Â Integration with Banshee**
+**Figure 4.
+Integration with Banshee**

 <table cellpadding="0" cellspacing="0" border="0" width="50%" summary="manufactured viewport for HTML img" ><tr >
 <td align="center" >![Integration with Banshee](/wp-content/uploads/2010/12/Ayatana-Screenshot-3.png)